GimmickNG/pycopy-modbus/docs/USAGE.md

 Resetting register data to default values...
 Result of setting COIL 42: True

-Finished requesting/setting data on client
+Finished requesting/setting data on server
 MicroPython v1.18 on 2022-01-17; ESP32 module (spiram) with ESP32
 Type "help()" for more information.
 >>>